 To accomplish these tasks within the administrative API, see the following topics:

-- To establish a connection between PingOne Risk and PingAccess, see Connecting PingAccess and PingOne Risk.
+- To establish a connection between PingOne Protect and PingAccess, see Connecting PingAccess and PingOne Protect.

 - To configure a risk policy, see Creating a PingAccess risk policy.